cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/convo-2_the-architecture-of-the-interview.md

 ---
 layout: doc

 title: "Convo 2: The Architecture of the Interview - Deconstructing the 'How'"
 description: "Learn the structured, 8-step lifecycle of a successful user interview project, from goal setting to reporting.
 Master recruitment strategies, including designing effective screener surveys and choosing the right channels to find your ideal participants."

+ogTitle: "Convo 2: The Architecture of the Interview - Deconstructing the 'How'"
+ogDescription: "Learn the structured, 8-step lifecycle of a successful user interview project, from goal setting to reporting.
+Master recruitment strategies, including designing effective screener surveys and choosing the right channels to find your ideal participants."

 prev:
   text: "Convo 1: The Soul of the Interview - Mastering the 'Why'"
   link: /courses/the-art-of-the-ask/convo-1_the-soul-of-the-interview